 Recommended: There are some baffling outliers in the data.

-Not recommended: It cripples the service, and users will need to wait until the queue clears.
+Not recommended: It cripples the service, causing a poor user experience until the queue clears.

-Recommended: It slows down the service, and users will need to wait until the queue clears.
+Recommended: It slows down the service, causing a poor user experience until the queue clears.

 In addition to being mindful of the pronouns used in narrative examples, be sensitive to other possible sources of gendered language.